jamesdiacono/Replete/webl/README.md

 The WEBL (expansion forthcoming) provides a means of evaluating JavaScript source code in isolated execution contexts, or __padawans__, in the browser.
 See webl.js for usage instructions.

-The WEBL is in the public domain.
+The WEBL is in the Public Domain.

 # The WEBL server